Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 # Final Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/KMdjlEfUCmo?si=qPSNrd0Y0l9mP5I-&amp;start=0&amp;end=82;" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 ## Summary
-For my final mlestone, I added notifications to my app if the user's posture is bad.
-To accomplish this, I first downloaded a notification extension on MIT App Inventor.
+For my final milestone, I added notifications to my app if the user's posture is bad.
+To accomplish this, I first downloaded a notification extension on MIT App Inventor called ‘NotificationStyle1’.
 Then, I added code that displays the notification "Bad Posture Detected" on the user's phone if it detects bad posture.
-Additionally, I also soldered all of my components (solid wires, a resistor, HC-05 bluetooth module, etc) to a protoshield from a breadboard to make my project more permanent and secure.
+Additionally, I also soldered all of my components (solid wires, a resistor, HC-05 bluetooth module, etc) to a protoshield from a breadboard to make my project portable.

 <img src="ProtoshieldArduino.png" width="500" height="250">

 **Figure 1**
-The proto shield for Arduino provides a layout with various components labeled for easy identification.
+I used a prototyping shield for my Arduino that provides a layout with various components labeled for easy identification.
+This prototyping shield is designed to expand the functionality of an Arduino board by offering additional connections and soldering space.
 It includes a reset button, digital input/output pins, 5V and 3.3V power outputs, multiple ground (GND) connections, and analog input ports (A0-A5).
-There are also external power input (DC 7-12V) and reset pins, as well as PCB through-holes for soldering additional components.
-This prototyping shield is designed to expand the functionality of an Arduino board by offering additional connections and soldering space.
+There are also ready-made traces connecting different through holes for easier and more efficient connections.
+In order to connect the proto shield to the Arduino, I soldered header pins onto the proto shield which connect to the following pins on the Arduino serving as an extension.

 <img src="BadPostureNotification.png" width="400" height="400">

 **Figure 2**
-The image shows the user interface of my Posture Corrector App.
-The interface features a Bluetooth connectivity option, currently indicating "Not Connected".
-Below this, the posture status is displayed as "Unknown", suggesting that the app cannot determine the user's posture without a connected device.
-Additionally, there is a toggle switch for notifications, which is currently turned off.
-The app is designed to help users monitor and correct their posture through a connected Bluetooth device.
+This image shows the notification the user gets if their posture status is bad on my MIT App Inventor App.
+After they connect to the bluetooth, they will get to see their posture.
+If the user toggle’s the notification switch on and their posture is “bad”, they will also get a notification on their phone telling them to fix their posture.
+This way even if they don’t have their app open, they will still get to know if their posture is bad.

 ## Challenges Faced
 I faced several challenges while working on my final milestone.
 One of the challenges I faced while working on my project was soldering all of my components onto the proto shield from a breadboard.
 Initially, on my first attempt, I misaligned the header pins when soldering, so the proto shield wasn't able to connect to the arduino.
-As a result, I added a new proto shield and I resoldered the header pins.
+As a result, I had to try again with a new proto shield.
 I learned to use masking tape this time so that the header pins wouldn't fall out or move around.
-It worked the next time, and I was able to connect the proto shield onto the Arduino Uno.
+On my second attempt, I was able to connect the proto shield onto the Arduino Uno.

 <img src="GoodvsBadSoldering.png" width="400" height="200">

 **Figure 3**
 Another challenge I faced was that even though I soldered all the wires onto the proto shield, the circuit wasn't working and the flex sensor values were extremely inconsistent.
-I realized that the soldering iron I was using while soldering the wires wasn't good, so as a result, the solder wasn't going deep enough in the hole.
+I realized that the soldering iron I used didn’t have a pointy tip and wasn’t getting that hot, so as a result, the solder wasn't going deep enough in the hole.
+As you can see on the diagram above, my soldering looked like the models on the right side.
 I switched to a better soldering iron, and I eventually got the circuit to work successfully.

 # Second Milestone